 In the coming three months, we will continue social education lessons and integrated career lessons as well as field visits at hotels and vocational training centers.
 We will produce and print T-shirts for the 4th generation students.
 We enable them to teach their classmates for improving self-esteem and presentation skills.

-Next year, we would like to conduct the workshop again with our new Life Skill students.
-The workshop is a small step in educating young Cambodians in creating sustainable relationships within their lives.
-We are very proud to have provided this workshop, and we would like to thank all donors who supported us though GlobalGiving.
-With the help of our partners at GlobalGiving, Karol & Setha, and you, we hope to keep building on this and moving forward with our personal and social education programme.
+We are very proud to have provided this extremely valuable course, and we would like to thank all donors again who supported us through Global Giving.
+With the help and support of our partners at Global Giving, and you, we hope to keep building on this and moving forward with our personal and career training program for young adults.

 The Salariin Kampuchea Team

 Salariin Kampuchea continues to provided lessons and workshop training which are very helpful for young adults to apply for their social and career daily lives.
 Please read on to find out more about how Life Skills students, who just graduated and started up, benefit from these courses.